BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

 - simulated rovers: This number represents their simulation rate as a percentage of real time.
 For example, 1.0 = moving at 100% real time factor, 0.5 = moving at 50% real time factor, etc.
 - all rovers: Green = good connection.
 Yellow = meh connection.
 Red = bad connection and/or disconnected.

 To the right of the connection status is a checkbox for the map frame.
-If you select a checkbox for a given rover, it's map information will appear in the map to the right.
+If you select a checkbox for a given rover, it’s map information will appear in the map to the right.
 You can arbitrarily select any number of rovers to be displayed in the map frame.

 ![Alt text](readmeImages/activeRovers.png "Active rovers")